 - Major Requirements - Click here to view all degree requirements for the Plant Biology major in the UCR General Catalog

 - Coming soon

 Plant Biology Schedule of Course Offerings

-- Schedule of Course Offerings - A tentative list of Plant Biology courses that will be offered 2017-2018
+- Schedule of Course Offerings - A tentative list of Plant Biology courses offered each year

 - Life Sciences Core Curriculum Tentative Annual Schedule

 Plant Biology Academic Advisors

 CNAS Professional Academic Advisors provide students with individual guidance throughout their academic careers at UCR and help them achieve realistic academic goals.
 Professional Academic Advisors can assist you with declaring or changing your major or minor, course repeats, the process for taking courses outside of UCR, taking a leave from UCR, and questions about withdrawing or readmitting to UCR.

 Plant Biology Lead Faculty Advisor

 A Lead Faculty Advisor is assigned for each major.
 Faculty advisors are available to assist students with guidance regarding graduate or professional school, opportunities to participate in research, independent study, or internships.
 Faculty advisors also may provide students with advice and mentoring regarding career goals.